Lech-Mumford constant and stability of local rings: Introduction

 Establishing Theorem~\ref{thm Main D} relies on a variety of tools used in computing and bounding the Lech--Mumford constant, including the analysis of its behavior under Gr\"{o}bner deformations (Proposition~\ref{prop: LM multigraded}, Corollary~\ref{cor: grober degeneration} and Corollary~\ref{cor: LM monomial ideal}) and the development of sharper, often optimal, versions of Lech's inequality (Theorem~\ref{thm: main Lech incl/excl} and Theorem~\ref{thm: optimal Lech dim three}).

 Lastly, we note that while the main motivation of this paper comes from understanding Mumford's notion of semistability \cite{Mumford}, which has geometric origin, our interest on the algebraic side lies in finding refinements, generalizations, and variations of the classical Lech's inequality (Theorem~\ref{thm Lech}).
 We have developed a series of works in this direction -- see \cite{KMQSY,MQS,HMQS,MaSmirnovUniformLech,MQSColengthII}.
-This paper builds on them by utilizing several techniques and unifying various aspects.
+This paper builds on these works by employing several of their techniques and unifying various aspects.